God's Reward System

 This agrees with 1 Corinthians 3:15, where Paul explains in more detail how God’s reward system operates where people have made mistakes.
 We looked at these verses, (see verses 13-15 especially), back in Part 1 & Part 2.

-Inheritance, receiving an allotment from God based on what we have done on Earth, is shown as something on top of or a benefit accruing from salvation, according to Ephesians 1:11.
+Inheritance, receiving an allotment from God based on what we have done on Earth, is shown as something on top of or as a benefit accruing from salvation, according to Ephesians 1:11.
 After listing at least 6 things that had happened in, during and as a result of getting saved, Paul sums up the salvation event like this:

 “In Him we also obtained an inheritance (the opportunity to enjoy an allotment).”